adnroboticsfr/smartpad_screen_rotation/README.md

 This repository contains the rotate_screen.sh script designed to rotate the screen of the Smartpad Yumi when it is connected to an external display.

-## Features

-- Rotates the Smartpad Yumi screen to a specified orientation.

 ## Prerequisites

 - Ensure you have the necessary permissions to execute scripts on your device.